zechuan-lin/PD5D/ASAP PD5D MTG snRNA Workflow/README.md

 •	Doublet identification and removal using the scDblFinder package (2021)

-•	Removal of clusters that are constituted by >= 30% doublet cells
+•	Removal of clusters that are constituted by >= user defined % (default = 30%) doublet cells

-•	Removal of clusters representing low numbers of cell/samples
+•	Removal of clusters representing low numbers of cell/samples (user defined parameters)

 •	Re-run UMAP after cluster QC to clean up visualization